Shepherd's Rod: 1934 hearing

-In Los Angeles, the meeting began with prayer and a verbatim reading of the agreement that brought the panel together.
-It was expressed by the Chairman, A.G.
-Daniells, that the meeting would be conducted "in strict harmony with the terms of the agreement set forth in the written request."
-Houteff presented his first study on the topic of "The Harvest."
+In Los Angeles, the meeting began with prayer and a verbatim reading of the agreement that had brought the panel together.
+It was expressed by the Chairman, A. G. Daniells, that the meeting would be conducted "in strict harmony with the terms of the agreement set forth in the written request."
+Houteff presented his first study on the topic of "The Harvest".
 Despite the Chairman's statement and the terms of the agreement, the Panel requested that Houteff continue with the remainder of his studies after the conclusion of his first study, so the Panel could get the "full picture".
 When Houteff declined in harmony with the terms of the agreement, the meeting was abruptly adjourned.
 The Committee presented its findings in writing four weeks later on March 18, 1934, unanimously declaring that his teachings were false.
 After feeling that he was treated unjustly at his hearing, Houteff started to form an association for the purpose of promoting revival and reformation among Seventh-day Adventists.
 Despite taking this step, Houteff continued to advocate that adherents continue to maintain membership within the Seventh-day Adventist Church.

 The events of the first few years of the Davidian movement provide, to a degree, some insight into the reasons that the controversy continues in the Seventh-day Adventist Church today.
 Seventh-day Adventist Church leaders felt that Houteff was incorrigible and headstrong, listening to no voice but his own and persisted in teaching his ideas until the Church was forced to disfellowship him.
 Davidians respond that Houteff's teachings were not officially declared heresy at the time he was disfellowshipped or for several years thereafter, and there were no other grounds upon which to do so.
 Seventh-day Adventist Church leaders also contend that the panel of twelve ministers heard Houteff's views even after he was disfellowshipped and found the views to be unsound.
 Davidians assert that Houteff's hearing was unfair because it reportedly violated the Fullerton Agreement and his teachings had already been judged.
 Davidians point out that, in their view, the leadership were underhanded in convening a meeting in Washington, D.C. behind Houteff's back before the Committee's decision was made.
 There is also contention about whether Houteff voluntarily forfeited his membership or not.
 However, official Seventh-day Adventist Church history states that he was disfellowshipped and did not voluntarily forfeit his membership.

 In 1934–1936 the Seventh-day Adventist Church declared the Shepherd's Rod message to be heresy.
-Today, it continues to identify the Davidian movement as a "disloyal, divisive movement."
+Today, it continues to identify the Davidian movement as a "disloyal, divisive movement".
 Any member choosing to identify with either the Davidian message or its originator subjects himself/herself to Church discipline, up to and including being disfellowshipped.